Guide to Value-Added-Tax (VAT) Returns in India

 Filing for VAT Returns in India

-After the registration of VAT is confirmed, one can file VAT Returns and pay the taxes online on the Commercial Taxes website of the respective state.
+After the registration of VAT was confirmed, one could file VAT Returns and pay the taxes online on the Commercial Taxes website of the respective state.

 Requirements For e-Filing VAT Returns

-There are certain pre-requisite conditions that should be fulfilled before filing VAT Returns online.
-These are:
+There were certain pre-requisite conditions that had to be fulfilled before filing VAT Returns online.
+These were:

-- TIN Number: Before starting the process of e-filing VAT Returns one must acquire a Tax Identification Number (TIN).
-TIN is an 11-digit number that is issued by the tax department of the concerned state where the business establishment is located.
-All tax related subjects will be tracked by the State Government by using the Tax Identification Number.
+- TIN Number: Before starting the process of e-filing VAT Returns one had to acquire a Tax Identification Number (TIN).
+TIN was an 11-digit number that was issued by the tax department of the concerned state where the business establishment was located.
+All tax related subjects were tracked by the State Government by using the Tax Identification Number (this role is now served by the GSTIN under GST registration).

-- User ID: After registration of VAT, the applicant will receive a User ID and password generated by the tax department.
-One must use this ID to start the procedure of VAT Returns filing.
-In case of individual filing VAT Returns for the first time, he/she must change the password immediately after logging into one’s account.
+- User ID: After registration of VAT, the applicant received a User ID and password generated by the tax department.
+One had to use this ID to start the procedure of VAT Returns filing.
+An individual filing VAT Returns for the first time had to change the password immediately after logging into one’s account.

-- e-Filing Software: One can only file for VAT Return only if he/she have access to the e-filing software.
-The applicant must find the option to download this software after logging into his/her account.
-This software converts the data from the e-filing to XML which can later be uploaded on the online portal of Directorate of Commercial Taxes.
+- e-Filing Software: One could file a VAT Return only with access to the e-filing software.
+The applicant could find the option to download this software after logging into his/her account.
+This software converted the data from the e-filing to XML which could later be uploaded on the online portal of the Directorate of Commercial Taxes.

-- VAT Receipts: VAT receipts can be generated in respect to every transaction done via one’s account.
+- VAT Receipts: VAT receipts could be generated in respect of every transaction done via one’s account.

-If these things are available and produced forward then the VAT filing takes less time to fulfill.
-It is important to maintain VAT account as a part of one’s record as it contains the details and statements of all tax progress including Output, Input tax, and VAT payments.
+If these things were available and produced then the VAT filing took less time to fulfill.
+It was important to maintain a VAT account as a part of one’s record as it contained the details and statements of all tax progress including Output, Input tax, and VAT payments.

-- Step 1: Go to the online portal of the Directorate of Commercial Taxes of your respective state and log into your account.
-Since VAT comes under the jurisdiction of State Government, there will be different online portals for each state.
+- Step 1: Go to the online portal of the Directorate of Commercial Taxes of the respective state and log into the account.
+Since VAT came under the jurisdiction of the State Government, there were different online portals for each state.

-- Step 2: After you log-in download the zipped 14D Form.
-When you unzip the file, you will get a PDF version of the form that needs to be filled along with the annexure.
+- Step 2: After logging in, download the zipped 14D Form.
+Unzipping the file gave a PDF version of the form that needed to be filled along with the annexure.

-- Step 3: The information required to fill the form is present in the VAT receipts and can be obtained from there.
-Filling these forms can take a few hours to a day depending on the number of transactions.
+- Step 3: The information required to fill the form was present in the VAT receipts and could be obtained from there.
+Filling these forms could take a few hours to a day depending on the number of transactions.

-- Step 4: With the help of the software downloaded from the website of the Directorate of Commercial Taxes, convert the form into XML.
-Then upload this XML file with annexure to the website.
+- Step 4: With the help of the software downloaded from the website of the Directorate of Commercial Taxes, the form was converted into XML.
+Then this XML file was uploaded with the annexure to the website.

-- Step 5: The e-filing system is an intelligent system that checks for mistakes on the uploaded file.
-These mistakes should be rectified and the form should be resubmitted on the website.
+- Step 5: The e-filing system was an intelligent system that checked for mistakes in the uploaded file.
+These mistakes had to be rectified and the form resubmitted on the website.

-- Step 6: After the form is submitted, an acknowledgment receipt or VAT receipt is generated with respect to the VAT filed.
-This receipt acts as evidence that you filed VAT Returns for the month.
+- Step 6: After the form was submitted, an acknowledgment receipt or VAT receipt was generated with respect to the VAT filed.
+This receipt acted as evidence that the VAT Returns for the month were filed.

 The Advantages of Filing VAT Returns Online

-Filing VAT Returns online is a much easier process than filing it manually and its benefits only increase with the growth of one’s business.
+Filing VAT Returns online was a much easier process than filing them manually and its benefits only increased with the growth of one’s business.

-The advantages of filing VAT online are listed as follows:
+The advantages of filing VAT online were listed as follows:

-- e-filing is less tedious and less time-consuming.
-In a matter of clicks, the taxpayer will receive the form which can be then filled and uploaded.
-The whole process takes only a few hours rather than a whole day when done manually.
+- e-filing was less tedious and less time-consuming.
+In a matter of clicks, the taxpayer received the form which could then be filled and uploaded.
+The whole process took only a few hours rather than a whole day when done manually.

-- All the details required are available on the taxpayer’s account.
-It also auto-checks documents and highlights any infrequencies or mistakes in the submitted form.
+- All the details required were available on the taxpayer’s account.
+It also auto-checked documents and highlighted any infrequencies or mistakes in the submitted form.

-- If there is any information lacking, the State Government can contact the registered individual directly through his/her account.
-After being made aware of the requirements one can fill them and process payment on time.
+- If there was any information lacking, the State Government could contact the registered individual directly through his/her account.
+After being made aware of the requirements one could fill them and process payment on time.

-- The manual receipts can be misplaced but with the e-filing process the receipts are electronically generated and are always available in one’s account to be easily accessed anytime.
+- The manual receipts could be misplaced but with the e-filing process the receipts were electronically generated and were always available in one’s account to be easily accessed anytime.

-Common Issues that arise while Filing VAT Returns Online
+Common Issues that arose while Filing VAT Returns Online

-Apart from the immense advantages of filing VAT Returns online, there are some minute glitches that taxpayers go through.
-In certain states like Meghalaya and Orissa, the websites have problem opening due to lack of infrastructure and non-availability of fast internet service.
+Apart from the immense advantages of filing VAT Returns online, there were some minute glitches that taxpayers went through.
+In certain states like Meghalaya and Orissa, the websites had problems opening due to lack of infrastructure and non-availability of fast internet service.

-E-filing has made the whole procedure of submitting VAT Returns very easy, but due to the stringent timelines and penalty imposed it has caused dissatisfaction amongst businessmen.
+E-filing made the whole procedure of submitting VAT Returns very easy, but due to the stringent timelines and penalties imposed it caused dissatisfaction amongst businessmen.
+With GST replacing VAT for most goods from 1 July 2017, return filing moved to the single national GST portal — see GST returns.

 People Also Searched For